 Of course, it’s an important and reasonable question.
 Parents deserve to know the literal value of our schools as they make decisions around one of the largest investments they will make in their children’s lives.
 And yet, I fret because I know that the sticker shock caused by some of our independent school price tags can be discouraging to many families who would enhance our communities in a variety of ways.

-This is why I approach my conversations about financial aid as being not merely logistical, but also strategic—one that requires an intentional approach to helping families understand their options for making enrollment possible.
-I want to use this post to pull back the curtain a bit on what can seem like a mysterious and daunting prospect for families considering applying for financial aid.
+This is why I approach my conversations about financial aid as being not merely logistical.
+For independent schools, the financial aid conversation is one that requires alignment around a values-based process, an intentional approach to stewarding and allocating financial aid funds, and helping families manage the explicit and implicit notions of what to expect as recipients of financial aid.
+Let me dig a bit deeper on each of these, with the aim of pulling back the curtain a bit on what can seem like a mysterious and daunting prospect for families considering applying for financial aid.

 What is financial aid?
 (And what is it not?)